ahsumon85/advance-java-practices/README.md

 # Advance JAVA Programming
-1. **Lambda Expression:**	A lambda expression is a short block of code which takes in parameters and returns a value
+1. **Lambda Expression:**	Lambda expression is anonymous function which takes in parameters and returns a value

+## What are main advantage of using java 8?

+* More compact code
+* Less boiler plate code
+* More readable and reusable code
+* More testable code
+* Parallel operations

 ## Lambda Expression: